Ovie Omo-Agege

-Obarisi Ovie Omo-Agege CFR (born 3 August 1963) is a Nigerian lawyer and politician who is currently the Deputy President of the Nigerian Senate.
-He is senator representing the Delta State Central Senatorial District at the Nigerian senate.
-He was first elected in 2015 into the 8th senate.
-Omo-Agege is from the Orogun clan of the Urhobo ethnic group in Ughelli North local Government area of Delta State.
+Obarisi Ovie Omo-Agege CFR (born 3 August 1963) is a Nigerian lawyer and politician who served as the Deputy President of the Nigerian Senate from 2019 to 2023.
+He was the senator representing Delta Central Senatorial District from 2015 to 2023.

+Omo-Agege was first elected to the Senate in 2015.
+He is from the Orogun clan of the Urhobo ethnic group in Ughelli North local Government area of Delta State.
 He emerged the Deputy President of the Nigerian Senate of the 9th National Assembly on 11 June 2019 after he defeated his rival, Ike Ekweremadu with a margin of 31 votes to win the second leadership position of the National Assembly.